antoniograzioli/Autodafe-Drums/README.md

-# Autodafe Drums Module Pack
+# Autodafe Module Pack

-This Module Pack features additional Drum Modules for VCV Rack
+This Module Pack features additional modules for VCV Rack, such as a VCLFO, a Multiple and a Band Pass Filter